 Google considers many things when the authority and relevance of your domain or page, and both your domain and each page have authority scores.
 These include factors such as links pointing to your site, time your website has been operational, the content you put out, and your social media presence.

-The domain authority for the links you get matter, but so does the relevance of the domains.
+The domain authority for the links you get matters, but so does the relevance of the domains.
 For instance, even though Weedmaps has a lower domain authority than Yelp, since Weedmap’s focus is on dispensaries, it is just as important to be listed there.

 If you aren’t working with a professional SEO firm, a good DIY way to determine what is relevant is by Googling the terms you’re targeting and see what pops up.
 Are there any directories or ways you can get yourself on any of those pages?
 Try emailing the websites directly – it can’t hurt to ask.

-Also consider partnerships and other methods of getting links pointed at your site and tagged shout outs on social media.
+Also consider partnerships and other methods of getting links pointed at your site and tagged shout-outs on social media.
 If you can afford a PR campaign to get journalists talking about your company and linking your website, that’s a great way to get high authority links too.

 Dispensary SEO tips for Google Maps listings: